-To deter unauthorized use of your computer, you can use the Setup Utility program to set passwords.
-See "Using passwords" on page 27.
+To deter unauthorized use of your computer, you can use the Setup Utility program to set a password.
+When you turn on your computer you are prompted to type the password to unlock the keyboard for normal use.

 What to do next